 Erosion is a natural process caused by wind, rainfall, poor design, cultural impacts like mowing and recreation, or simply an aging aquatic ecosystem.
 These erosion issues are all exacerbated by human disturbance.
 Unfortunately, erosion can also negatively affect your lake, stormwater pond, canal, or coastline by causing loss of habitat and property value, nutrient loading, reduced storage volume, and waterbody depth, and excess runoff.
 When topsoil is displaced, stormwater pipes and structures can be exposed and damaged.
 Over time, erosion can lead to the formation of trenches and gullies that pose a serious danger to the public.

 There are many ways to control erosion with rip-rap, bulkheads, and other hard armoring systems; in certain situations, they may be the preferred option.
 In my experience, however, reestablishing the embankment utilizing vegetation, whether turf grass for recreation or native vegetation for habitat, has always been an excellent way to halt erosion and enhance community waterbodies.
 There are several best management practices that can help control erosion and establish vegetation, but a lot of them have a shorter life-span or planting restrictions.
-Fortunately, there is a new solution available for both the immediate and long-term stabilization of shorelines and hillsides.
+Fortunately, there is a exciting solution available for both the immediate and long-term stabilization of shorelines and hillsides.